Over the past month we helped 97,584 new car buyers find their perfect car!

 Los Angeles, CA

-The Beetle returned in 2012, added a convertible trim for 2013, and for 2014 adds a GSR special edition.
-This latest iteration of the Beetle has sharper lines and a flattened front hood which gives it a more aggressive look.
+The Beetle has been back long enough to be recognizable now, with the latest iteration of the four-seater has sharper lines and a flattened front hood which gives it a more aggressive look.
 There is room for four-passengers and diesel power is optional.

 Volkswagen also produces another pair of passenger cars that are more upscale and don’t really fit into traditional categories.
 One is the Eos hardtop convertible coupe which is great for cruising on sunny days.
 Second is the CC which features a coupe-like design but still has four doors.
 Its upscale interior and sporty ride give the CC a unique niche in the marketplace.